February is American Hearth Month.

 - Tip 3: Review a sample of reports for proper ICD-10, CPT, HCPCS, Modifier and QPP (Quality Payment Program) assignment.

 - Tip 4: Analyze and scrutinize your denied claims report and recovered receipts from those denied claims.

 - Tip 5: Be a secret shopper by calling the patient contact number for your billing company to see how long before someone assists you and how you were treated.

 While you may be thinking that your heart rate and stress just went up by reviewing the above list, quality billing companies will already be performing these steps and welcome you as a secret shopper.
 However, if these steps are increasing your blood pressure, you probably already know you have an issue and should seriously consider taking a closer look.

 Another great tip to managing stress from the AHA is #7 on their ‘Top 10 Emergency Stress-Stoppers’ which is to break down big problems into smaller parts.
 Take one step at a time instead of trying to tackle everything at once.
 This is a great time to do that.
 Pick one tip from the list above and focus on that area.
 You now realize you have at least a concern if not an issue and by choosing one item and taking action, you are moving towards gaining more knowledge.
 The knowledge you gain will allow you to make an informed decision for next steps instead of keeping it as long term stress, because Chronic Stress Can Cause Heart Trouble according to the AHA.

 You may not be sure where to start, how to start or even how to gather the information.
-Again, take a deep breath, go for a short walk, then give me a call or drop me an email.
-I will be happy to help walk you through.
+Again, take a deep breath, go for a short walk, then give us a call at 800-892-3436 or send an email to firstname.lastname@example.org.
+We will be happy to help walk you through.